2019 Junior National Team Program

 General registration ensures that the athlete’s name will be submitted for consideration to receive an invitation to the selection camp.

-The main focus and scouting for the junior national team will be on NRL and U19 AA athletes for the upcoming season.
+The main focus and scouting for the junior national team will be on NRL, Canada Games and U19 AA athletes for the upcoming season.
 However, the registration process is open to all age eligible athletes.

 Junior national team coaching staff